pinecone-io/pinecone-ts-client/README.md

 await index.fetch(['1']);
 ```

 The first argument is the name of the index you are targeting.
-There's an optional second argument for providing an index host override for all index operations.
+There's an optional second argument for providing an
+index host override.
+Providing this second argument allows you to bypass the SDK's default behavior of resolving
+your index host via the provided index name.
+You can find your index host in the [Pinecone console](https://app.pinecone.io).

 ```typescript
 import { Pinecone } from '@pinecone-database/pinecone';